 If you see this error message, it is quite possible that the cleaning process is incomplete and there may be some startup Registry key related to msrtn32.exe that may be throwing up this error.
 It could possibly be:

-In this case, we suggest that you go a step further and additionally use a free portable standalone antivirus and scan your Windows with it, just to get a second opinion.
+In this case, we suggest that you go a step further and additionally use a free portable standalone antivirus or an online malware scanner and scan your Windows with it, just to get a second opinion.
 You can download it to your USB, plug it into the infected system and use it to scan your PC.
 Kaspersky Virus Removal Tool or Dr.WEB CureIt are good ones we recommend as you do not have to install them.

 You may use a free Registry Cleaner like CCleaner to clean up residual registry junk.
 This will remove the orphaned startup registry location which is causing the error to occur.
 You may also use CCleaner to clean up all junk files including browser cache.